Few-shot Multi-Task Learning of Linear Invariant Features with Meta Subspace Pursuit: Numerical Results

 We focus on the results of the stage \textit{meta-test}, \textit{test-train} and \textit{test-test}.
 For each stage, we compute the mean relative error (MRE) of the predicted PM2.5 values for each task, and use the mean of MRE (M-MRE) over all corresponding tasks as the performance metric.
 Additionally, we use two other methods as baselines in \textit{test tasks}: \begin{itemize} \item \texttt{Random-B}: $\bB$ is randomly generated when solving regression problems in test tasks; \item \texttt{Lsq-Pinv}: Combine the least square method and pseudo inverse, i.e. $\btheta_j=(\bX_j^{\top}\bX_j)^{\dag}\bX_j^{\top}\by_j$. \end{itemize}

-We set $r=6$ and the results of different methods\footnote{\texttt{ANIL} failed in the experiments of real data, so it is not shown in the results.
+We set $s=6$ and the results of different methods\footnote{\texttt{ANIL} failed in the experiments of real data, so it is not shown in the results.
 Other approaches mentioned in Section \ref{subsec:simulated} are all compared here.} for various $m$ are shown in Tables \ref{m_mt}, \ref{m_ttr}, \ref{m_tt}.
-The best-performing results are highlighted in red bold font and the second-best results are highlighted in blue bold font.
+The best-performing results are highlighted in bold font and the second-best results are highlighted in italic font.

 We also investigate the performance of the methods for different $r$ values.
 The results are shown in Tables \ref{r_mt}, \ref{r_ttr}, and \ref{r_tt} for the \textit{meta-test}, \textit{test-train}, and \textit{test-test} stages, respectively.
-In these tables, $m$ is set to 30, and the best results are highlighted in red bold font, while the second-best results are in blue bold font.
+In these tables, $m$ is set to 30, and the best results are highlighted in bold font, while the second-best results are in italic font.

 The results in the tables show that our method \our{} consistently ranks among the top two methods in different situations and is often the best one.
 Additionally, the methods based on Model \eqref{form0} significantly outperform the baseline methods, indicating that Model \eqref{form0} could be appropriate for investigating the given dataset.